-Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy R-1(1) RMP MC RMO E/F The activity is designated for the purpose of section 58 of the Clean Water Act, 2006 .
+Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy R-1(1) RMP MC RMO E/F The activity is designated for the purpose of section 58 of the Clean Water Act, 2006 for privately owned parking lots greater than 50 parking spaces or 1,500 square metres if the parking lot is unmarked.
 The risk management plan will be prepared in accordance with the general provisions given in policy G-8.
-G-8(4) R-1(2) RMP MC RMO E/F Ensure that the risk management plan required by (1) includes provisions for the following: a) Ensure that a salt management plan is in place that contains provisions to ensure that the activity is not a significant drinking water threat; b) Where multiple road authorities operate within a vulnerable area, cross-boundary considerations will be addressed on an ongoing basis by all road authorities responsible for the application of road salt; c) Where salt is applied by a contractor: i) Ensure that contractors are made aware of the requirements of the Salt Management Plan; and ii) Require the contractor to advise the municipality with responsibility for the drinking water system promptly if an alternate road salt product is used for road maintenance. d) Updating of the salt management plan within one year of the approval of an updated assessment report; and e) Annual reporting on activities undertaken as part of the salt management plan to the Risk Management Official.
-G-8(4)
+G-8(4) R-1(2) RMP МС RMO E/F Ensure that the risk management plan required by (1) includes provisions for the following: Ensure that a salt management plan is in place that contains; provisions to ensure that the activity is not a significant drinking water threat; a list of best management practices to be followed record keeping and reporting requirements a) Where salt is applied by a contractor, ensure that contractors are made aware of the requirements of the salt management plan.
+G-8(4) R-1(3) SA MC Municipality E/F Where the existing and future application of road salt on roads, pedestrian paths, sidewalks and parking lots owned or maintained by the Municipality is a significant drinking water threat, the Municipality shall prepare or, review and update their salt management plan to ensure compliance with the most up-to-date Environment Canada's Code of Practice for the Environmental Management of Road Salts and Transportation Association of Canada documents.
+R-1(7) ◆ R-1(4) SA MC Municipality E/F Where the existing and future application of road salt on privately owned roads, parking lots or properties is a significant drinking water threat, the Municipality shall develop and initiate an ongoing education and outreach program designed to raise the awareness of the impact road salt has on drinking water sources and best management practices to help R-1(7)